cudmorelab/cudmorelab.github.io/_posts/2021-10-27-software-development.md

 - [Vue][vue].
 This is designed by a former Google developer and is gaining lots of trackshion, has a good user-base, and should be the most straight-forward to implement

-- I have some code written in [Plotly Dash][dash].
+- We have have some code written in [Plotly Dash][dash].
 This simplifies things as most code is written in Python rather than Javascript.
 See [SanPy repository](https://cudmore.github.io/SanPy/web-application/)

  - We could also use [Angular][angular] from Google or [React][react] from FaceBook.